HuppeJ/jh-summer19/plan/plan1.md

 #### 1.1.1 Create a datasets with sentences labelled to 0 and 1.
 1: indicating that the sentence expresses a need and 0: any other sentence.

-- a)

 #### 1.1.2 Separate the datasets in a training set and a test set

-- a) Create a base training set and test set
-- b) Create an algorithm that generate 10 training sets and 10 test sets automatically based on the original datasets

 #### 1.1.3 Train a classifier on the datasets.